klavinslab/aquaverse/docs/protocol_developer/table.md

 <img src="docs/protocol_developer/images/table_images/5_simple_table-4.png"
     alt="table showing input, output and operation"
-    style="max-width: 300px"
+    style="max-width: 400px"
     width="100%">

-(Note that this time the checkable cells have already all been clicked)
+(Note that in this figure the checkable cells have already all been clicked)

 A more exciting example might be to make a `custom_column` that lists a calculated volume of plasmid to transfer that is distinct between `Operations`, rather than just instructing to transfer 10µL for every `Operation` as we had written before.
 A clean way to accomplish this is by first storing the calculated value in the `temporary` hash of each `Operation`, and then mapping the each Operation to that value from the `custom_column`.
-For more on how the `temporary` hash works, see the [Operation Method Documentation](docs/protocol_developer/operation.md).
+For more on how the `temporary` hash works, see the
+<a href="#" onclick="select('Protocols', 'Operations')">Operation Method Documentation</a>.

 In this somewhat contrived example, we calculate the volume of plasmid to transfer by dividing the length of the input Plasmid by 500.